Otto Berg (scientist): Technetium

-The same team was also involved in the discovery of technetium.
+The same team was also involved in the claimed discovery of technetium.
 They reported the discovery of element 75 and element 43 in 1925 and named element 43 masurium (after Masuria in eastern Prussia, now in Poland, the region where Walter Noddack's family originated).
 The group bombarded columbite with a beam of electrons and deduced element 43 was present by examining X-ray diffraction spectrograms.
 The wavelength of the X-rays produced is related to the atomic number by a formula derived by Henry Moseley in 1913.
 The team claimed to detect a faint X-ray signal at a wavelength produced by element 43.
 Contemporary experimenters could not replicate the discovery, and it was dismissed as an error for many years.

-In 1998, John T. Armstrong of the National Institute of Standards and Technology performed computer simulations of the 1925 experiments and obtained results quite similar to those reported by the Noddack team.
-He claimed that this was further supported by work published by David Curtis of the Los Alamos National Laboratory measuring the (tiny) natural occurrence of technetium.
-Noddack's experimental results have never been reproduced, and they were unable to isolate any element 43.
-Debate still exists as to whether the 1925 team discovered element 43.
+Some more recent attempts have been made to rehabilitate the Noddacks' claims, but they are disproved by Paul Kuroda's study on the amount of technetium that could have been present in the ores they studied: it could not have exceeded 3 × 10−11 μg/kg of ore, and thus would have been undetectable by the Noddacks' methods.
 Discovery of element 43 was finally confirmed by a 1937 experiment in Sicily.